-According to the conventional account, one of the primary goals in China's pursuit of greater influence over the standard-setting process is to reshape the institutional landscape, moving functions away from open, privatized, multistakeholder bodies in favor of those that provide a stronger voice to governments.
-This type of multilateral approach to standard-setting would be consistent with China's endorsement of cyber sovereignty as an alternative normative foundation for global Internet governance.
-It has also been suggested that China finds a "one country, one vote" system attractive because it could court like-minded countries to help push through controversial standards that would otherwise fail in an open, consensus-based model.
+According to the conventional account, one of the primary goals in China's pursuit of greater influence over the standard-setting process is to reshape the institutional landscape, moving functions away from open, privatized, multistakeholder bodies in favor of those that provide a stronger voice to governments.175 This type of multilateral approach to standard-setting would be consistent with China's endorsement of cyber sovereignty as an alternative normative foundation for global Internet governance.
+It has also been suggested that China finds a "one country, one vote" system attractive because it could court like-minded countries to help push through controversial standards that would otherwise fail in an open, consensus-based model.176

 In terms of a venue, the prevailing assumption has been that China sees ITU-T as an ideal fit.
-Indeed, China has been quite explicit in its support for expanding the ITU's role within the broader Internet governance system, which can be interpreted as including the development of technical standards.
-It was thus seen as little coincidence that Huawei brought the New IP proposal to ITU-T instead of a body like the IETF.
+Indeed, China has been quite explicit in its support for expanding the ITU's role within the broader Internet governance system, which can be interpreted as including the development of technical standards.177 It was thus seen as little coincidence that Huawei brought the New IP proposal to ITU-T instead of a body like the IETF.178 redesign internet governance to have a more "top-down structure").